Common Questions

 1 ISCC, https://www.iscc-system.org/ (accessed 20 April 2022)

-2 ISCC, ISCC PLUS, https://www.iscc-system.org/wp-content/uploads/2021/08/ISCC-PLUS_V3.3_31082021.pdf/ (accessed 10 May 2022)(accessed 20 April 2022)
+2 ISCC, ISCC PLUS, https://www.iscc-system.org/certification/iscc-certification-schemes/ (accessed 10 May 2022)(accessed 20 April 2022)

-3 ‘The mass balance approach’, ISCC, Mass balance approach: https://www.iscc-system.org/about/circular-economy/mass-balance-approach/ (accessed 20 April 2022)
+3 ‘The mass balance approach’, ISCC, Mass balance approach: https://www.iscc-system.org/certification/chain-of-custody/mass-balance/ (accessed 20 April 2022)

 4 Chemical recycling 101, British plastics federation, 2022, https://www.bpf.co.uk/plastipedia/chemical-recycling-101.aspx (accessed 4 May 2022)